Spatially Adaptive SWIPT with Pinching Antenna under Probabilistic LoS Blockage

 The effective channel in the system is influenced by two main components: the feed-to-PA propagation along the waveguide and the PA-to-user radiation in free space.
 When the LoS path is unobstructed, the channel coefficient between the PA and the user is given by\footnote{Waveguide attenuation is neglected for tractability, as existing results show its impact on the achievable rate is minor \cite{xu2025pinching, xu2025blockage}.}

-where $d^2(x) = (x - x_{\rm u})^2 + y_u^2 + z_p^2$ is the squared Euclidean distance between the PA and the user, and $\eta = \frac{c^2}{(4\pi f_c)^2}$ with $c$ being the speed of light and $f_c$ being the carrier frequency.
-Given that the in-waveguide attenuation has a limited impact on system performance, as evidenced by the analytical results in \cite{xu2025pinching, xu2025blockage}, we omit it from the channel model in this work.